 3. Go For A Joy-Ride Through An Arched Tree

 Drive your car through the Tunnel Log on Crescent Meadow, a fallen tree that is shaped like an arch.
-The Tunnel Log is one of the last “novelty” sites in the park.
+The Tunnel Log is one of the park’s last “novelty” sites.
 It collapsed in the year 1937, measures 21 feet in diameter at its base, and stood about 275 feet tall!
 Let someone take a picture of your vehicle while driving through the tunnel log to offer your friends a perspective of the colossal size of the trees.

 4. Take a Pic Of The Gigantic Sentinel Tree

 Strike a pose in front of the Sentinel Tree.
-Considered average in size compared to its brothers Sherman, Grant, and Grizzly its weight is comparable to a two-fully loaded jumbo jet!
-Sentinel Tree is proudly standing in front of the Giant Forest Museum and Visitor Center.
+Compared to its brothers Sherman, Grant, and Grizzly, its weight is considered average in size compared to a two-fully loaded jumbo jet!
+Sentinel Tree proudly stands in front of the Giant Forest Museum and Visitor Center.

 Impressive Photo Opportunity In Front of The Sentinel Tree